Professional relationships in health care settings are based on mutual trust and respect, and result in improved patient care.

 identifying outcomes desired for resolution

-g. perform controlled acts not authorized to members under the Medical Radiation and Imaging Technology Act, based on delegation, only when the following conditions have been met:
+g. perform controlled acts not authorized to registrants under the Medical Radiation and Imaging Technology Act, based on delegation, only when the following conditions have been met:

 the health professional who is delegating the controlled act (the delegator) is a member of a regulated health profession authorized by their health profession Act to perform the controlled act

 the delegator is acting in accordance with any applicable legislation and any guidelines and policies of their regulatory body governing delegation, and has not been restricted or prohibited from delegating the controlled act

 the delegator has the knowledge, skills and judgement to perform and delegate the controlled act